rh-fran6/dc2deployment/README.md

 ## Acknowledgments

-- Thanks to the OpenShift and Kubernetes communities for their ongoing support and development.
+- Thanks for the efforts of https://gist.github.com/underguiz/3f61eed7942bfb221696be6019da0d22 which was heavily referred to.

 ## Contact